Get exclusive member benefits & effect social change. Join Today

 Certain medications can also lead to black-colored stools.
 Iron supplements and bismuth-based medications, for example, can darken your stools.

-Red or bloody stools can also be caused by several different medical conditions.
+Red or bloody stools can also be due to several different medical conditions.
 Your stools may be bloody due to bleeding in the lower half of your digestive system.
 Cancerous or benign polyps on your colon can produce gastrointestinal bleeding in some cases.
 Inflammatory bowel diseases such as diverticulosis, ulcerative colitis, and Crohn’s disease may cause you to expel bright red or maroon-colored blood in your stool.

 Blockages at any point in your digestive tract can cause black, tarry, or bloody stools.

 The foods you eat can cause your stools to appear bloody or tarry.
 Eating red or black foods can give your feces a dark appearance without the existence of blood.
-Black licorice, blueberries, dark chocolate cookies, red-colored gelatin, beets, or red fruit punch are all examples of foods that can discolor your bowel movements.

 Written by: Erica Roth